-In Frontera Corozal Years ago a tourist tax was invented for entering the population.
-In Chiapas, local taxes are about pulling the rope on the road and asking for the money.
+In Frontera Corozal Years ago they invented a tourist tax for entering the population.
+In Chiapas, the local tax is about pulling the rope on the road and asking for the money.
 It is common in this area.
-In Corozal border you find several lodgings y boat agencies.
+At the Corozal border you find several lodgings y boat agencies.

-Yaxchilán is reached by sailing the Usumacinta River After 45 minutes downstream, the return is just over an hour and a half.
-The arrival by boat gives an adventurous brushstroke to Yaxchilán.
+Yaxchilán is reached by navigating the Usumacinta River After 45 minutes downstream, the return is just over an hour and a half.
+The arrival by boat gives Yaxchilán an adventurous touch.

-The Usumacinta River is the current border between Mexico and Guatemala, lands of Mayan Chol and Lacandon.
-Get ready to enjoy the wonderful landscapes of the Usumacinta and that feeling of freedom that the wind gives in the face.
+The Usumacinta River is the current border between Mexico and Guatemala, lands of Mayan Choles and Lacandones.
+Get ready to enjoy the wonderful landscapes of the Usumacinta and that feeling of freedom that the wind blows in your face.

 HOW LONG DO YOU VISIT IN YAXCHILÁN?